 Lene Saint-Orens | Founder + Executive Director

-Bonnie LaVelle Gandy is our wholesome Center Director.
+Bonnie Gandy has been our wholesome Center Director before moving into an advisory role at WG.
 She has been working with our Founder Lene since 2014, where she began teaching ART and WELLNESS CLASSES to students in a blended classroom.

-Karina Ortega is our WG Early Childhood Education Specialist and a passionate Lead Teacher for our Pre-K DRAGONFLIES (Ages 3-5 years old).
+Karina Ortega is our WG Early Childhood Education Specialist and a passionate Lead Teacher for our Pre-K 3 BUTTERFLIES (youth ages 3-4 yo).

 She works with our wholesome Team to provide teacher resources, and training, and is the point of contact for teachers (and parents) regarding early childhood assessments, classroom management, behavioral learning plans, and offers parent workshops related to our Reggio Philosophy and Classroom Resources for Families.

-Karina has been working and training in early childhood education programs, including working at a Headstart program, and within public and private educational institutions where she helped at-risk youth and children with learning differences.
-She also has experience working in Reggio Programs as Mentor Teacher, implementing hands on/progressive learning tools to Pre-K youth and guiding other staff into their journey through the Reggio Emillia Approach.
+Karina has been working and training in early childhood education programs, including working at a Headstart program, and within public and private educational institutions where she helped at-risk youth and children with learning differences, since over 15 years.
+She also has experience working at Reggio Emilia Programs as Mentor Teacher, implementing hands on/progressive learning tools for Pre-K through Grade 3, and guiding other staff into their journey through the Reggio Emilia approach.

 Karina holds a Bachelor’s Degree in Early Childhood Education with a specialty in Teaching; a Master’s Degree in Human Development; Supervisor Credential and extensive work/training experience in a variety of Early Childhood/Reggio Programs.